If you've got a flat battery, we won’t just jump-start you and send you on your way.

 Batteries can fail for other reasons, such as excessive vibration from the engine, over-charging, corrosion and extreme heat or extreme cold.

 Plus, modern cars have so many power-hungry creature comforts – from infotainment systems to heaters and USB plugs – that there is more demand on batteries.
 Today's cars draw around 3 times as much electrical current than a 1970s Morris Minor.

 How to keep your car battery healthy

-There are a couple of ways you can avoid getting a flat battery and help to prolong the life of you car's battery:
+There are a few ways you can avoid getting a flat battery and help to prolong the life of you car's battery:

 - If you only use your car occasionally, and for short journeys, it's worth investing in an intelligent charger or battery conditioner.
 These can be left connected for long periods without damaging the battery.

 - Alternatively, you could get a solar charger – it won't charge a battery from flat but will help to keep the battery charged on a vehicle that you don't use much or only use for short journeys.